moq-wg/moq-transport/draft-lcurley-warp.md

 {: #warp-publish-reply-format title="Warp PUBLISH_REPLY Message"}

-* EmissionId ID:
+* Track ID:
-Identifies the mapping subscription identifier in the PUBLISH message.
+Identifies the mapping TrackId in the PUBLISH message.

 * Response:
-Provides result of the subscription.
-A response of `OK` is considered as successful subscription and the application should be ready to receive media matching the subscription.
-A response of `FAIL` imply failed subscription  with further details provided in the Reason Phrase, enabling the application to take appropriate action.
-In the case of `REDIRECT` response, the subscriber MUST move to the Relay that is identified in the `Relay Redirect URL` to setup the subscription.
+Provides result of the publish request.
+A response of `OK` is considered as successful and the application can now proceed to send objects for the corresponding track.
+A response of `FAIL` imply failed publish request, with further details provided in the Reason Phrase, enabling the application to take appropriate action.

 * Signature:
 Signature over all the fields up unitl the Signautre field and signed by the Origin.

+DISCUSS : Should we add Support redirect to a different relay ?

 ## OBJECT {#message-object}